edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedCDevelopers.md

 sudo apt-get install libcurl4-openssl-dev libmicrohttpd-dev libyaml-dev libcbor-dev libpaho-mqtt uuid-dev libhiredis-dev
 ```

+!!! edgey "EdgeX 2.0"
+    For EdgeX 2.0 the C SDK now supports MQTT and Redis implementations of the EdgeX MessageBus

 CMake is required to build the SDKs.
 Version 3 or better is required.
 You can install CMake on Ubuntu by running:
 ``` bash
 sudo apt install cmake